-The purpose of this Integration Proposal is to respond to the recommendations described in Panel report and the subsequent letter from the Minister outlining his request for RVHS and LH to come forward with notices of integration to the CE LHIN.
-This proposal takes into account work completed as part of Leading for Patients, the Panel recommendations, as well as updated and refreshed analyses, all anchored in the Guiding Principles, to understand the current state and future implications of the LH RVHS Integration.
+The purpose of this Integration Proposal is to respond to the recommendations described in the Panel report and the subsequent May, 2016 letter from the Minister outlining his request for RVHS and TSH to come forward with notices of integration to the CE LHIN.
+This proposal takes into account work completed as part of Leading for Patients, Panel recommendations, as well as updated and refreshed analyses, all anchored in the Guiding Principles, to understand the current state and future implications of the RVHS TSH Integration.

 The content of this Integration Proposal was developed through consultations and analyses prepared by three Working Groups (Human Resources; Finance; and Community Engagement and Communications) that include staff representatives from RVHS, TSH and LH.
-The hospital staff on each Working Group has been dedicated in moving their work forward and focused on analysing the current state and articulating the related implications and benefits of the LH RVHS Integration.
-Recognizing the importance of this work to community members and patients, patient and family advisors have been included as members of the Community Engagement and Communications Working Group.
-As the ISC has committed to ensuring the community and patient voice is strong in planning for the LH RVHS Integration, it is important that these advisors are present on this working group to inform a community engagement and communications plan.
+The hospital staff on each Working Group has been dedicated in moving their work forward and focused on analysing the current state and articulating the related implications and benefits of the RVHS TSH Integration.
+Recognizing the importance of this work to community members and patients, patient and family advisors have been included as members of the Community Engagement and Communications working group.
+As the ISC has committed to ensuring the community and patient voice is strong in planning for the RVHS TSH Integration, it is important that these advisors are present on this working group to inform a community engagement and communications plan.